Sarah-C/BlenderImportLDD/README.md

 3: Materials are also now named rather than just numbered.

 4: Bricks have their full name too.

+5: Scene names have an added underscore, so empty names no longer crash the plugin.

 Where to find the new option:
 ![image](https://github.com/Sarah-C/BlenderImportLDD/assets/1586332/dbd3ce95-15fa-4206-a2a9-24c5fc822d0a)